SourceShift/gocircum/README.md

 ## The Problem

-State-level censorship systems use Deep Packet Inspection (DPI) to identify and block circumvention tools by fingerprinting their network traffic, particularly the initial TLS ClientHello message.
-Existing tools can be rigid and quickly become obsolete as censors adapt their blocking strategies.
+State-level censorship systems use Deep Packet Inspection (DPI) to identify and block circumvention tools by fingerprinting their network traffic, particularly the initial TLS `ClientHello` message.
+Many existing tools can be rigid and quickly become obsolete as censors adapt their blocking strategies.

 ## The Solution

 **gocircum** is a modular framework built around a core Go library.
 It allows for the rapid definition, testing, and deployment of new evasion techniques.
 Its key features are designed to counter adaptive censorship:

 - **Configurable Evasion Strategies**: Instead of hardcoded logic, `gocircum` uses a simple YAML file (`strategies.yaml`) to define how it should disguise traffic.
-This allows users and researchers to quickly adapt to new blocking methods without needing to recompile the application.
+This allows users and researchers to quickly adapt to new blocking methods without needing to recompile the application. **Crucially, all strategies enforce domain fronting to prevent SNI-based blocking.**
 - **Automated Strategy Ranking**: For non-technical users, the framework can automatically test which evasion strategies are currently working and select the best one.
 This provides a simple "one-click" experience.
 - **Multiple Frontends**: The core library powers different applications for different users:
     - A powerful **Command-Line Interface (CLI)** for technical users to test networks and run a local proxy.